Adding It Up: Costs and Benefits of Meeting the Contraceptive and Maternal and Newborn Health Needs of Women in Nepal

 The social and demographic characteristics of the provinces also vary widely.
 While most provinces have a moderately high literacy level of at least 60%, Province 2 lags behind the rest of the country, with 50% literacy.11 Further, Province 2 has the lowest female literacy, at 39%, while the highest is in Gandaki Pradesh (68%).10 Karnali Pradesh and Province 2 are among the poorest in the country.
 A Nepal government report in 2014 estimated poverty levels in each province using a multidimensional indicator that included health, education and living standards.12 It found that about half of the populations of Karnali Pradesh and Province 2 were poor, well above the national level of 29%.
 Multidimensional poverty was lowest in Province 3 and Gandaki Pradesh (12% and 14%, respectively).

 This report is part of the ongoing Adding It Up project by the Guttmacher Institute and a number of international and country-specific partner organizations.
-The methods used in this analysis are based on the previously published Adding It Up methodology;13 they are described briefly here and in more detail online (download at https://www.guttmacher.org/report/adding-it-up-meeting-contraceptive-mnh...).
+The methods used in this analysis are based on the previously published Adding It Up methodology;13 they are described briefly here and in more detail online (download at https://www.guttmacher.org/report/adding-it-up-meeting-contraceptive-mn…).
 This report first uses a range of sources to provide context regarding the current state of maternal and newborn health care in Nepal.
 Following that, we use original analyses to estimate current use of and need for modern contraceptive services.
-We estimate the benefits of expanded modern contraceptive services in terms of reductions in unintended pregnancies, maternal deaths, disability-adjusted life years (DALYs) and abortions.
+We estimate the benefits of expanded modern contraceptive services in terms of reductions in unintended pregnancies, maternal deaths, disability-adjusted life years (DALYs) and unsafe abortions.
 In addition to providing these estimates for the current level of modern contraceptive use, we discuss the costs and benefits of three hypothetical scenarios of contraceptive use: a scenario in which no women use modern contraceptives, an ideal scenario in which all women who need modern contraception use it (i.e., 100% of unmet need‡ is satisfied) and a scenario in which 50% of unmet need for modern contraception is satisfied.
-In all of these scenarios, maternal and newborn health care is held constant at current levels.
+In the first scenario, maternal and newborn health care is held constant at current levels, and in the other scenarios, need for these services is fully met.

 Next, the report provides estimates of the costs (in 2017 U.S. dollars) of expanding maternal and newborn health care to all women who need it, as well as the costs and savings associated with simultaneously expanding modern contraceptive services and maternal and newborn health care.
 We estimate current costs, as well as costs under three hypothetical scenarios: a scenario in which maternal and newborn care is provided to all women who need it while modern contraceptive services remain at current levels; an ideal scenario in which both modern contraceptive services and maternal and newborn health care are provided to all women who need them (that is, all unmet needs are met); and a scenario in which maternal and newborn care is provided to all women who need it, while modern contraceptive services are provided to half the women with an unmet need.